S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Model architectures

-\header{Predictor architectures} We consider three different architectures: A two-layer, bidirectional LSTM model \cite{hochreiter1997long}, a four-layer transformer model \cite{vaswani2017attention}, or a four-layer S4 model \cite{Gu2021EfficientlyML}.
-To ensure that the total number of trainable parameters and hence the model complexity approximately remains within a same magnitude, we set the model dimensions to 512, 256, and 512 for LSTM, transformers, and S4, respectively.
+\header{Predictor architectures} This study considers three different architectures: A two-layer, bidirectional LSTM model \cite{hochreiter1997long}, a four-layer transformer model \cite{vaswani2017attention}, or a four-layer S4 model \cite{Gu2021EfficientlyML}.
+To ensure that the total number of trainable parameters and hence the model complexity remains comparable, the authors set the model dimensions to 512, 256, and 512 for LSTM, transformers, and S4, respectively.
+If the number of output features of the encoder does not match the predictor's internal feature dimension (for example in the case of \textit{NONE} encoders), the predictor is preceded by a linear layer to adjust the input features for the predictor model.
 The dropout rates stand at 0.1 for the transformer models and 0.2 for the S4 models.
-Each transformer layer features 8 heads, while the state dimension of S4 is set to 64.
-We omitted the transformer predictor coupled with the \textit{NONE} encoder from our evaluation, attributing to the substantially increased computational time associated with this particular configuration.
+Each transformer layer features 8 heads, while the state dimension of the S4 model is set to 64.
+The authors omitted the transformer predictor coupled with the \textit{NONE} encoder from the evaluation, attributing to the substantially increased computational time associated with this particular configuration.

 \header{Prediction head architectures} The prediction head architecture just involves a global average pooling followed by a single linear layer.
-We refrain from testing more complex pooling options such as attention-based pooling layer in order to keep the complexity of the search space manageable.
+The authors refrain from testing more complex pooling options such as attention-based pooling layer in order to keep the complexity of the search space manageable.